prestopasto/SCSS-Material-Shadows/README.md

 <div class="fab md-elevation-fab">
 </div>
 ```
-md-elevation-transition is also available and will apply the transition to the box-shadow property.
+md-elevation-transition is available to apply a transition to the box-shadow property.
 Please note however that it is currently fixed at a 280ms duration and that to use this you will need some way of applying a different md-elevation-* class on the element to trigger a change.